iiasa/message-ix-models/doc/global/source/message_globiom/energy/conversion/electricity.rst

    Cost indicators for thermoelectric power-plant investment (Fricko et al., 2016 :cite:`fricko_marker_2016`).

 In :numref:`fig-ther`, the black ranges show historical cost ranges for 2005.
-Green, blue, and red ranges show cost ranges in 2100 for SSP1, SSP2, and SSP3, respectively.
+Green, blue, and red ranges show cost ranges in 2100 for SSP1, SSP2, and SSP3, respectively (see descriptions of the SSP narratives in section :ref:`narratives`).
 Global values are represented by solid ranges.
 Values in the global South are represented by dashed ranges.
 The diamonds show the costs in the “North America” region.
 CCS – Carbon Capture and Storage; IGCC – Integrated gasification combined cycles; ST – Steam turbine; CT – Combustion turbine; CCGT – Combined cycle gas turbine (Fricko et al., 2016 :cite:`fricko_marker_2016`).

 .. _fig-nonth:
 .. figure:: /_static/costind-nonthermo.png